-Typically the goal of sensory-response experiments is to develop a model that can predict the behavior in response to the stimuli.
+Typically a goal of sensory-response experiments is to develop a model that can predict the behavior in response to the stimuli.
 Here we wanted to do this in reverse.
-Our goal was to build a statistical model of the thermal stimulus from careful measurements of the nociceptive behavior of C. elegans, and to use this model to infer the changes in the perceived level of "pain" felt by the organism due to perturbation in the nociception transduction pathway.
-Given this model, we could then measure changes in nociception perception due to effects of analgesics and mutations, and use this as a basis to study the mechanism of nociception transduction in a genetically tractable organism amenable to high-throughput screens.
+Our grand goal was to build a statistical model of the heat stimulus from careful measurements of the escape behavior of C. elegans, and to use this model to infer the changes in the perceived level of the stimulus felt by the organism due to perturbation in the sensory transduction pathway.
+Given this model, we could then measure changes in stimulus perception due to effects of chemicals and mutations, and use this as a basis to study the mechanism of sensory transduction in a genetically tractable organism amenable to high-throughput screens.
 As a representative data set, we choose to study the standard laboratory C. elegans strain N2, N2 treated with ibuprofen, and a mutant with defects in TRPV function.
+Other chemicals are also studied, but only ibuprofen is selected due to two reason.
+First, we selected chemicals that did not affect normal motion without laser stimulus, to make it more likely that the stereotypical behavior was not affected.
+Second, we made sure that the worm nonetheless displayed visually different behavior after the laser stimulus compared to N2 strain.
+Only ibuprofen passed these tests.

 For the model to be successful, we had to meet a number of challenges.
-Since the worm could not communicate its nociception level to us directly we had to infer this level by reading the "body language" of the worm's "pain" response.
-The difficulty with quantifying a behavioral response as a measure of nociception level is that drugs or mutations can affect locomotory behavior in addition to perturbing sensory transduction.
-So in an attempt to deconvolve these effects, we used the entire behavioral profile instead of making ad hoc measurements and leveraged the fact that nociception responses are typically highly stereotyped.
-This resulted in the discovery that the response can be modeled with a velocity profile template that scales non-linearly in response to an applied laser current.
-The success of the template in modeling the stereotyped wild-type nociception response was confirmed by a functional collapse of the velocity profiles across different nociception levels.
-This discovery of invariance is important since it not only allowed us to effectively correlate nociceptive behavior to the stimulus level, but it also allowed us to determine if the locomotory changes in our thermal nociception assay was due to changes specifically in the sensory transduction pathway or due to other general locomotory factors.
+Since the worm could not communicate its perceived stimulus level to us directly we had to infer this level by reading the "body language" of the worm's escape response.
+The difficulty with quantifying a behavioral response as a measure of perceived stimulus level is that drugs or mutations can affect locomotory behavior in addition to perturbing sensory transduction.
+So in an attempt to deconvolve these effects, we used the entire behavioral profile instead of making ad hoc measurements.
+We leveraged the fact that escape responses in C. elegans turn out to be highly stereotyped, so that the escape response can be modeled with a velocity profile template that scales non-linearly in response to an applied laser current.
+The success of the template in modeling the stereotyped wild-type escape response was confirmed by a functional collapse of the velocity profiles across different perceived stimulus levels.
+This discovery of invariance is important since it not only allowed us to effectively correlate escape behavior to the stimulus level, but it also allowed us to determine if the locomotory changes in our assay were due to changes specifically in the sensory transduction pathway or due to other general locomotory factors.
 By carefully accounting for the variation in our data and quantifying how much of this variation is captured by the model, we showed that the stereotypical behavior is unaffected by ibuprofen, save for changing the amplitude of the response.
-Thus this drug application likely reduced the perceived nociception level in the worm.
+Thus this drug application likely reduced the perceived stimulus level in the worm.
 In contrast, a TRPV mutation changes locomotion in a way that is not as well captured by the template model.
-Thus we can be objectively critical about any nociception inference made with this strain.
+Thus we can be objectively critical about any inference made with this strain.

 The model was also useful in determining key experimental parameters for future measurements.
-After verification that the model works well with the native and ibuprofen treated stimulus-response data, we quantified the changes in thermal nociception perception due to ibuprofen treatment.
-Our modeling and experimental assessment of thermal nociception identified the optimal stimulus range and required number of trials to determine statistically significant differences between the inferred current of N2 in the untreated and treated conditions.
+After verification that the model works well with the native and ibuprofen treated stimulus-response data, we quantified the changes in heat perception due to ibuprofen treatment.
+Our modeling and experimental assessment of escape behavior identified the optimal stimulus range and required number of trials to determine statistically significant differences between the inferred current of N2 in the untreated and treated conditions.